medpaf/face-mask-detector/README.md

 ### Face mask detection for real-time video

 After assuring that the detect_mask_image.py script is working properly, it is time to test the detect_mask_video.py script to see if it also preforms without issues.
-Once again, to do that the `gui.py` file can be used or depending on your system's OS, the following commands can be issued in the terminal.
+Once again, to do that the `gui.py` file can be used (in the Video tab) or depending on your system's OS, the following commands can be issued in the terminal.
 On Linux, type:

 ```